 (2) There was no public market for our common stock at December 31, 2012.
-We have estimated the market value of the unvested restricted stock awards based on the initial public offering price of \$15.00 per share.
+We have estimated the market value of the unvested restricted stock awards based on an assumed initial public offering price of \$ per share, the midpoint of the range of prices listed on the cover page of this prospectus.